-In this work, the method was applied to crashes in the In-SAFE database, 148 which contains crashes in the area of Florence (Italy), where at least one PTW 149 was involved, in the 2009-2013 period [16].
-The pre and post-crash dynamics of each were reconstructed in detail: the travelling speed, the trajectory of 151 the vehicles, and other parameters, as the weather and lighting conditions, are 152 known.
-Figure 1c provides an example, showing the reconstructed crash 'ID116'.
-153 Three researchers used this information to evaluate 19 cases; the final score for 154 the safety function in the specific crash is obtained from the discussion and agreement between the three researchers.
-The scoring scale is the same used in 156 the KBMS method (Table 2).
-157
+In this work, the method was applied to crashes in the In-SAFE database, 160 which occurred in the area of Florence (Italy), where at least one PTW was 161 involved, in the 2009-2013 period [16].
+The pre and post-crash dynamics of each 162 case collected were reconstructed in detail: the travelling speed, the trajectory of 163 the vehicles, and other parameters, such as the weather and lighting conditions, 164 are known.
+Figure 1c provides an example, showing the reconstructed crash 165 'ID116'.
+A subset of the pool of experts was used in the assessment, consisting 166 of three evaluators (only one also took part in the DCA assessment).
+They 167 evaluated 19 cases; the final score for the safety function in the specific crash 168 is obtained from the discussion and agreement between the three researchers.
+169 The scoring scale is the same one used in the KBMS method (Table 2).
+170

-158 2.2.4.
+171 2.2.4.
 Injury Mitigation